Skip to Content

 By submerging the body in cold water, the blood flow in the body increases which speeds up recovery from injuries.
 It relieves swollen muscles and releases endorphins, too.

-DIY Pool
+DIY Splash Pool Kit

 Diy pool with wood deck

-DIY plunge pools are usually above-ground pools where you don’t need a professional for installation, although you still need a certain amount of building skills.
+DIY plunge pools are usually above-ground designs where you don’t need a professional for installation, although you still need a certain amount of building skills.
 Otherwise, it is best to hire an experienced builder.

-This is ideal for handy homeowners who want a pool in their backyard at an affordable price.
+A DIY installation only needs a level surface – preferably concrete, and be located near an electricity connection for the pump and filtration system to work.
+This is ideal for handy homeowners who want to swim in their backyard at an affordable price.
 However, make sure to comply with any building codes in your area.

-Some models have separate plumbing kits, while others come pre-plumbed.
-One advantage of a DIY pool is that you can take it with you.
+One advantage of a DIY kit is that you can take it with you.
 They are designed to be portable, so you can transport them with you when you move houses.

 Infinity Edge Pool